squaresLab/genprog-code/README.txt

 compile and test scripts and make sure that you can run them manually first.
 Check the permissions on those scripts in particular as they must be executable.

-This directory also contains gcd-test/, an example repair scenario for the gcd program; you may find it useful as a reference.
+The test directory also contains gcd-test/, an example repair scenario for the gcd program; you may find it useful as a reference.

 *******
 * 3.1.
 Input program